-Only 49 let each man walk in the same path which God allotted to him, wherein the Lord has called him.
+Only 47 let each man walk in the same path which God allotted to him, wherein the Lord has called him.
 This rule I give in all the churches.
 Thus, if any man, when he was called, bore the mark of circumcision, let him not efface it; if any man was uncircumcised at the time of his calling, let him not receive circumcision.
 Circumcision is nothing, and uncircumcision is nothing; but obedience to the commands of God.
 Let each abide in the condition wherein he was called.
 Wast thou in slavery at the time of thy calling?
 Care not for it.
-Nay, though thou have power to gain thy freedom, 50 rather make use of thy condition.
-For the slave who has been called in the Lord is the Lord's freedman; and so also, the freeman who has been called, is Christ's slave.
-He has bought you all; beware lest you make vourselves the slaves of man.
-51 Brethren, in the state wherein he was called, let each abide with God.
+Nay, though thou have power to gain thy freedom, the slave who has been called in the Lord is the Lord's freedman; and so also, the freeman who has been called, is Christ's slave.
+He has bought you all; beware lest you make yourselves the slaves of man.

+Brethren, in the state wherein he was called, let each abide with God.